SAP/spartacus-docs/_pages/dev/routes/adding-and-customizing-routes.md

     ]
     ```

-2. Add your implementation with the mapping, as shown in the following example:
+3. Add your implementation with the mapping, as shown in the following example:

     ```typescript
     @Injectable()
     export class MyProductCategoriesNormalizer
       implements Converter<Occ.Product, Product> {
       convert(source: Occ.Product, target?: any): any {
-        if (source.categories && source.categories.length) {
+        if (source?.categories?.length) {
-          target.category = source.categories[0].name; //
+          target.category = source.categories[0].name;
         }
         return target;
       }